 Like some other vaccines, levels of protection may begin to reduce over time.
 The coronavirus (COVID-19) vaccine booster dose will help extend the protection you gained from your first two doses and give you longer term protection.

-conditions that put them at higher risk of severe coronavirus
+adults aged 16 years or over with underlying health conditions that put them at higher risk of severe coronavirus

-You will be offered a booster dose of either Pfizer/BioNTech or Moderna vaccine.
+You'll be offered a booster dose of either Pfizer/BioNTech or Moderna vaccine.
 AstraZeneca may be given as your booster dose if you have medical reasons that mean you cannot have Pfizer/BioNTech or Moderna.